Ashok0/TombRaider123VR/README.md

 - Sky at optical infinity, so the HD dome does not sit a few metres away in stereo or paint over distant geometry.
-- First person: the camera rides Lara's animated head instead of the chase camera, interpolated so it does not judder against the world.
+- First person: the camera rides Lara's animated head instead of the chase camera, interpolated so it does not judder against the world, with her head hidden and the rest of her body still visible.
 - Live IPD and world-scale tuning on the numpad.

 ## Installation